Milligan University: History

-In the spring of 2020, the university drew some scrutiny for its views of and actions related to gay and lesbian people after the university fired a professor for being in a same-sex relationship.
-This administrative decision was founded on a document drafted in 2015 detailing the administration's views on human sexuality.
+In the spring of 2020, the university drew attention for its views of and actions related to gay and lesbian people after the university fired a professor for being in a same-sex relationship.
+This administrative decision was founded on a document drafted in 2015 detailing the administration's views on homosexuality.

 Campus

 The Elizabeth Leitner Gregory Center for the Liberal Arts, a center for performing arts, opened on January 16, 2008.
-It features a 300-seat theater, photography labs, and classrooms for use by the fine arts programs at the university.
+It features a 300-seat theater, photography labs, and classrooms for the fine arts programs at the university.